jabrena/101-spring-boot-with-fibers/README.md

 # 101-spring-boot-with-fibers
 A review about how to use Spring Boot with Virtual Threads, Structural Concurrency &amp; Scope Values (JEP 444, JEP 437 &amp; JEP 446)

+## Requirements

+Visit the section about [Requirements](./docs/requirements/README.md) for further information.

 ## How to build in local?

 ```